denisecase/datafun-03-discussion/README.md

 ## Set Up Your Environment

-In VS Code, open a Terminal / New Terminal and run the following.
+In VS Code, open a Terminal / New Terminal and run the following command one at a time.
+This will:

+1. update important packages in our default Python
-This will create a virtual environment in the `.venv` folder and install the required packages.
+1. create a virtual environment in the `.venv` folder
+1. activate the virtual environment
+1. install an upgraded version of pip in our virtual environment
+1. install upgraded versions of the packages listed in [requirements.txt](./requirements.txt)
+1. set up the ipykernel to run Jupyter Notebooks locally in our .venv virtual environment
+1. install the Jupyter Notebook Extensions Configurator

 The commands are for Windows and PowerShell.
 Slight adjustments may be needed for other environments.
 Click Yes when VS Code asks about the environment.
-Allow some time for the installations to complete before running the code.
+Allow some time for each command to complete before running the next command.
-Project packages are installed from [requirements.txt](./requirements.txt).

 Note: If `python` doesn't work, replace it with `py` or `python3` in the commands.